VML/styleguide/css.md

 ### Ordering

-Try to group external (`@include`) declarations together at either the beginning of the end of the declaration set.
+Try to group external (`@include`) declarations together at either the beginning or the end of the declaration set.
 Grouping at the beginning of the declaration set makes them easier to override.

 ```
 /* Not Recommended: Scattered throughout */